containifyci/secret-operator/README.md

 ## Future Enhancements
 - **Rate Limiting**: Limit the number of tokens generated or used per client.
 - **Enhanced Logging**: Add logs for token validation and secret access requests.
+- **Code Rerfactoring**: Reduce code duplication in client and server package by moving it to shared package.
+Also add unit tests and try to reach test coverage of 90 %

 ---